 On the 20th of August, a 19-year-old Syrian and 14 companions aged between 11 and 43 were pushed back from Bolyarovo, Bulgaria to Vaysal, Turkey.
-The group crossed from Turkey into Bulgaria at 20:00 the previous night.
-No smugglers were involved.
+The group crossed from Turkey into Bulgaria at 8 PM the previous night.

-After roughly one hour, three green pickups arrived, which were later identified by the respondent as cars belonging to the Bulgarian Border Police (see image B below).
-The group of 15 were packed into the trunk of one car and driven along unpaved roads to the border.
-The time was approximately 18:00.
-Cramped into a small trunk that measured approximately 2 by one meters with neither water nor room to move, the group was transported for about 40 minutes.
+After roughly one hour, three green pickups reportedly arrived, which the respondent believed to be vehicles belonging to the Bulgarian Border Police.
+The group of 15 were reportedly packed into the trunk of one car and driven along unpaved roads to the border.
+The time was approximately 6 PM.
+Cramped into a small trunk that measured approximately two by one metre with neither water nor room to move, the group was transported for an estimated 40 minutes.
 The driving was described as “reckless” and aggressive, and the respondent said it was hot and difficult to breathe.

-When the cars stopped, the group of 15 were met by 10 officers dressed in the same uniforms as those who had originally apprehended the respondent.
+When the cars stopped, the group of 15 were reportedly met by ten officers dressed in the same uniforms as those who had originally apprehended the respondent.
 The officers had two jeeps with them.
-The respondent also identified the vehicles as “sage-green Nissan jeeps” matching the same look and make as the Bulgarian Border Police (see image B below).
-Wearing only their underwear, the group was pulled from the jeep’s trunk one by one, while four officers’ stood at the door and hit them with batons.
-The officers opened a garage-door-like door in the fence and pushed the group through the fence and back over the border.
+The respondent referred to the vehicles as “sage-green Nissan jeeps” which correspond to vehicles used by the Bulgarian Border Police.
+Wearing only their underwear, the group was pulled from the jeep’s trunk one by one, while four officers’ stood at the door and reportedly hit them with batons.
+The officers opened a garage-like door in the fence, and pushed the group through the fence and back over the border.

 The respondent added that when they asked the police for asylum, “They said ‘Bulgaria, no’ and [instead] beat us with a baton.”